surniaulula/wpsso/readme.txt

 = 3.48.0 =

-(2017/11/02) Added a new "Cache Status" metabox on the SSO &gt; Plugin Dashboard and Features Status page.
+(2017/11/02) Added a new "Cache Status" metabox on the SSO &gt; Dashboard and Features Status page.
 Refactored several methods to improve the clearing and counting of cache items.

 = 3.47.3 =